-Samding is noted for the unusual fact that it is traditionally headed by a female incarnate lama named Dorje Phagmo.
-When the Mongolian armies invaded Samding in 1716, Dorje Phagmo changed her nuns into pigs to help them escape the terrors.
+Samding Monastery is noted for the unusual fact that it is traditionally headed by a female incarnate lama named Dorje Phagmo.
+When the Mongolian armies invaded Samding in 1716, Dorje Phagmo changed her nuns into pigs to help them escape.

 It's possible to visit the main assembly hall, to the right of the courtyard, which is dominated by a statue of Sakyamuni.
-There is also a footprint of the ninth Dorje Phagmo here, plus an eerie protector chapel and several chapels upstairs.
-There are 31 monks in residence.
+There is also a footprint of the ninth Dorje Phagmo, plus an eerie protector chapel and several chapels upstairs.
+There are 34 monks in residence.